 Vegetable Re-Tan: Leather that has been tanned with a combination of two different types of tanning methods.
 Most commonly chrome tanned hides retanned with vegetable (tree bark extracts) tanning methods.
 This can be done a variety of ways to create different styles of leather.

 Weight: Refers to the thickness of the leather.
 Usually given in ounces or millimeters.
-One ounce is equal to 1/64 inch.
+One ounce is equal to 1/64 inch or 0.4mm in thickness.